potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 - The `cmdline` attribute can be any valid string, which will be passed to the system via the run template when this setting is selected.
+- The `cmdline_post` attribute is similar but is placed after `system.cmdline` in the order of arguments.
 - The `tag` attribute is a space seperated identifier used within the runscript to select multiple settings at once.
 - Each setting can contain any number of encoding elements.